Dealing with Page Items

 • Original post: http://forums.adobe.com/message/2525480#2525480

-Drawing a rounded corner
+Drawing a Rounded Corner

 The below code illustrates a method to change the entirePath of an Oval in order to create a rounded corner.